21 Ocean circulation

 \[ \begin{align} \mathbf{k}\cdot\nabla\times f\mathbf{k}\times\mathbf{v}_{h} &= \mathbf{k}\cdot\left(\mathbf{v}_{h}\cdot\nabla\right)f\mathbf{k} + f\nabla\cdot\mathbf{v}_{h}\nonumber\\ \Rightarrow \mathbf{k}\cdot\nabla\times f\mathbf{k}\times\mathbf{v}_{h} &= v\beta - f\frac{\partial w}{\partial z}. \end{align} \]

-Integration over the height interval $\left[z_B, z_T\right]$ thus yields
+Integrating over the vertical interval $\left[z_B, z_T\right]$ yields

 \[ \begin{align} \beta\int_{z_B}^{z_T}vdz - f\left(w_T - w_B\right) = \mathbf{k}\cdot\frac{1}{\rho_0}\nabla\times\left(\mathbf{\tau}_T - \mathbf{\tau}_B\right). \end{align} \]